- Posted by Awara

 For inquiries about buy Awara Russian Tax Guide, please, contact:

 +7 495 225 30 38

 The book can also be ordered on Ruslania website (that is one of the largest whole sellers and distributors of Russian books and periodicals).
-Click here to buy the book in electronic form and here in printed form.
+Click here to buy the E-book and here to buy a printed version.

 - Tax Compliance